rmulhol/rmulhol.github.io/_posts/2014-11-12-debate-client-interact.markdown

 Before I took up programming, I was a debate coach.
 Before that, I was a college debater.
 And before that, I was a debater in high school.
 I’ve been involved with [policy debate][policy] for most of my life (literally: 14/27 years) and, until recently, it’s the main activity by which I’ve defined my work and identity.

-So when a colleague of mine asked recently if my background in debate informs the way I approach programming, the answer was obviously yes.
-It was just tough to explain how exactly.
-When you work in one field for over a decade, you pick up skills and habits that impact how you learn and interact, but that process is largely subconscious.
+So when a colleague of mine asked if my background in debate informs the way I approach programming, the answer was obviously yes.
+It was just tough to explain exactly how.
+When you work in a field for over a decade, you pick up skills and habits that impact how you learn and interact, but that process is largely subconscious.
 You don’t think, you just do.

-Still, I do have some experience articulating my subconscious habits.
+Still, I do have some experience articulating what I do.
 Being a debate coach means identifying what helped you succeed and then transmitting that knowledge to your students.
 Being a *good* debate coach means identifying what helps you to help others and then re-affirming that to yourself.
 The knowledge isn’t hidden away, it just requires a little reflection.

 So, after fielding the inquiry, I've decided it’s time for a little reflection.